Marcell Ozuna Player Props: Braves vs. Cubs

 Marcell Ozuna At The Plate

-- Among qualifying batters, he ranks 114th in batting average, while his on-base percentage ranks 112th and he is 39th in slugging.
+- Among qualified hitters, he ranks 119th in batting average, while his on-base percentage ranks 109th and he is 33rd in slugging.

-- Ozuna has driven in a run in 30 games this season (33.3%), including 13 games with more than one RBI (14.4%).
-He has also driven home three or more of his team's runs in three contests.
+- In 31 games this year (34.1%), Ozuna has picked up an RBI, and in 13 of those games (14.3%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.